stevim/Game-of-WARhammer/README.md

-Game of WARhammer

 Game of War - Card Game
-Theme - Warhammer 40k (subject to change) other possible ideas - dwarves vs elves (Gimli vs Legolas)
+Theme - Pokemon

+Objective:
+Click here to play the game